UniStuttgart-VISUS/power-overwhelming/README.md

         rtx_channel(1).range(2.0f, "V").attenuation(0.1f, "V"),
         rtx_channel(2).range(2.0f, "A").attenuation(0.1f, "A"));
     c.trigger(trigger);

+    // The configuration can be optionally saved as JSON.
+    //c.save(L"rtx_sensors.json");
 });

 // Continue building the sensor array as usual.
 A voltage, current and power